Sdeakin93/peloton-web-api/README.md

 # Building

-This tool was built with create-react-app as it's a single page react component.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To build locally, ensure you have:
 - node